-The Siren has a theory that as families age and move away from one another, their fights begin to center around who gets custody of the memories.
+The Siren has a theory that as families age and move away from one another, their fights begin to center on who gets custody of the memories.
 Whose version of Thanksgiving 1988 will prevail, yours or mine?

 My sister, for example, has complained for years that I always got the best Barbie furniture.
 And she remembers me rubbing that in quite a bit.
 Whereas I remember her taking my favorite Barbie (forgotten the name, but she had a handle in back so you could manipulate her torso like an hourglass-shaped Charlie McCarthy), carefully decapitating her and sticking the head in the rotisserie section of my Barbie's Magic Revolving Kitchenette.
 My sister and I get along quite well these days, but there are certain places where our recollections will always diverge.